Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Message Passing in Event Graphs

-Finally, we note the similarity of our approach to the temporal WL graph kernel proposed in~\cite{OettershagenKMM20}.
-Their approach applies 1-WL to the \emph{directed line graph expansion}, which is equivalent to applying D-WL to the (unaugmented) event graph.
-This does not take into account the node consistency property (see~\Cref{def:consistent}).
-Furthermore, we proposed a corresponding GNN architecture, which offers more flexibility by allowing the combination and aggregation functions to be learned.
+We finally note the similarity of our approach to the temporal WL graph kernel proposed by~\citet{OettershagenKMM20}.
+Their approach applies 1-WL to the \emph{directed line graph expansion}, which is equivalent to applying D-WL to the (unaugmented) event graph and does not take into account the node consistency property (\Cref{def:consistent}).
+Furthermore, our TGNN architecture offers more flexibility as it can learn the combination and aggregation functions.